-The measurement data of the 3.6 MW Siemens turbine stems from the DANAERO project 2007-2009 (Aagaard Madsen et al., 2010a).
-The turbine was located at the Høvsøre test site for large wind turbines in Denmark and equipped with a five-hole CPSPY5 Aeroprobe pitot tube at radius 36 m of one of its 53.5 m blades.
+The measurement data of the 3.6MW Siemens turbine origins from the DANAERO project 2007-2009 (Aagaard Madsen et al., 2010a).
+The turbine was located at the Høvsøre test site for large wind turbines in Denmark and it was instrumented with a five-hole CPSPY5 Aeroprobe pitot tube at radius 36 m of one of its 53.5 m blades.

-10 The turbine is located in the middle of a row of five large turbines and around three months of measurement data are available on the turbine and the nearby met masts, see Figure 18.
+The turbine is located in the middle of a row of five large turbines and around three month of measurement data are available from the turbine and the nearby met masts, see Figure 18.